xregistry/spec/core/primer.md

 points wother noting:
 - if the HTTP body is empty, then the entire collection will be deleted.
-  If the collection is `versions`, then the owning Resource must also be deleted since a Resource must always have at least one Verison
+  If the collection is `versions`, then the owning Resource must also be deleted since a Resource must always have at least one Version
 - if the HTTP contain an array, then an empty (zero item) array is valid, but it will have no change on the server since there are not items listed to be deleted